sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <a href="" id="experience-allowwindowsspotlightonactioncenter"></a>**Experience/AllowWindowsSpotlightOnActionCenter**

 <p style="margin-left: 20px">Added in Windows 10, version 1703.
-This policy allows administrators to prevent Windows Spotlight notifications from being displayed in the Action Center.
-If you enable this policy, Windows Spotlight notifications will no longer be displayed in the Action Center.
+This policy allows administrators to prevent Windows spotlight notifications from being displayed in the Action Center.
+If you enable this policy, Windows spotlight notifications will no longer be displayed in the Action Center.
 If you disable or do not configure this policy, Microsoft may display notifications in the Action Center that will suggest apps or features to help users be more productive on Windows.

 <p style="margin-left: 20px">The following list shows the supported values: